hingsmy/nd035-c1-spring-boot-basics-project-starter/README.md

 Your tech lead has done a thorough job developing HTML templates for the required application pages.
 They have included fields, modal forms, success and error message elements, as well as styling and functional components using Bootstrap as a framework.
 You must edit these templates and insert Thymeleaf attributes to supply the back-end data and functionality described by the following individual page requirements:

 1. Login page
- - Everyone should be allowed access to this page, and users can use this page to login to the application.
+ - Everyone should be allowed access to this page, and user can use this page to login to the application.
  - Show login errors, like invalid username/password, on this page.

 2. Sign Up page
- - Everyone should be allowed access to this page, and potential users can use this page to sign up for a new account.
+ - Everyone should be allowed access to this page, and potential user can use this page to sign up for a new account.
  - Validate that the username supplied does not already exist in the application, and show such signup errors on the page when they arise.
  - Remember to store the user's password securely!